-Serbia power market liberalization, phases and obligations: EPS and “Srbijagas” get competitors11.
-January 2013. / News Serbia Energy
+Serbia power market liberalization, phases and obligations: EPS and “Srbijagas” get competitors, News Serbia Energy

 EPS and “Srbijagas” get competitors since 1.1.2013, because domestic gas and electricity market is open for big consumers which can choose who they purchase this energy from at most beneficial conditions.
 According to the plan, households will also have this convenience.

 Electricity market for big consumers opened in Serbia on 1.1.2013.
 EPS and Srbijagas have supplied these companies and plants so far.
 Besides them, consumers have to choose the most beneficial supplier now.
 Households will be able to choose who they will buy energy from, since 2015.

 Market opening means that part of market is exhibited to free market price forming without any supervision or anyone’s regulation.
 There is no Energy Agency’s supervision, no government’s supervision, suppliers competes to offer lower price, says Ljiljana Hadzibabic from Energy Agency.